 This is a quick and my favorite method when the area you want to change the color of has smooth edges.

-For example, let’s see how we can change the color of the eyes on this cat image.
+For example, let’s see how we can change the eye color of the cat.

 Step 1: Open the image in Photoshop.